krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p18_PalindromicSubsequence/readme.txt

 1) Longest Palindromic Subsequence - done
 2) Longest Palindromic Substring - done
 3) Count of Palindromic Substrings - done
-4) Minimum Deletions in a String to make it a Palindrome - todo
+4) Minimum Deletions in a String to make it a Palindrome - done
 5) Palindromic Partitioning - todo